-160 Fundamentals of HealthScience Chemistry 6 Billable Contact Hours Prerequisite: CHEM 150 or CHEM 151 or high school chemistry
+160 Fundamentals of HealthScience Chemistry 6 Billable Contact Hours Prerequisite: CHEM 150 or CHEM 151

 A study of organic and biochemistry as it applies to the health sciences.
 The course is designed for majors in occupational programs relating to the health sciences that require a basic understanding of organic and biochemistry.
 Course requires laboratory work.